Film Shows Plight of Elderly Victims of Embezzlement

 As the New York Times reported when it reviewed the film, these cases are rarely prosecuted.
 The problem is it can be hard to find the line between bad judgment and diminished capacity.
 If the criminal forged your family member’s signature, a strong case can be made to charge the forger with a crime.
 However, what if your elderly mother simply decided to give money to someone who treated her kindly, or helped her when you weren’t available to help her yourself?

 If you have an elderly or vulnerable family member, it is important that you keep an eye on his or her finances, while at the same time realizing that the elderly have the right to make their own decisions, even bad ones, as long as they are competent.
 On the other hand, sometimes a criminal prosecution for embezzlement is appropriate, even if the victim does not realize that a crime has occurred.

-If you feel that your family member is unable to protect himself, or if you discover that his finances are in ruin and it appears that he was already victimized, you need to consult with The Law Offices of Tacopina & Seigel Unlike many firms, we can help you with both the criminal and civil aspects of this type of case.
+If you feel that your family member is unable to protect himself, or if you discover that his finances are in ruin and it appears that he was already victimized, you need to consult with Tacopina, Seigel & DeOreo Unlike many firms, we can help you with both the criminal and civil aspects of this type of case.